End User Agreement

 - place a limitation or take other action on your AO Pay account as outlined under Restricted Activities and Holds.

 AO Pay will charge a Dispute fee to sellers for facilitating the online dispute resolution process for transactions that are processed either through a buyer’s AO Pay account or through an AO Pay guest checkout.
 The Dispute fee applies when the buyer pursues a claim directly with AO Pay, a chargeback with their card issuer, or a reversal with their bank.
-The Dispute fee will be charged at either the Standard Dispute fee rate or the High Volume Dispute fee rate.
+The Dispute fee will be charged at the Standard Dispute fee rate.
 The Dispute fee will be deducted from your AO Pay account after the claim is decided.

 You will not be charged a Standard Dispute fee for disputes that are: